-Since its appearance, dating back to 1356, the relic of the Holy Shroud has aroused emotions, theories, variegated and contrasting beliefs, and still now it represents one of the biggest and unsolved mysteries of humanity.
-The exceptional image, imprinted on a linen cloth, preserved in Turin, has an unparalleled symbolic value that goes beyond a mere matter.
-Definetely, what is the Holy Shroud?
-Is it an authentic object, icon of faith of million people spread over the world, or is it a false?
-Is it a scientific enigma or a historical document still to be examined?
+Since its appearance in 1356, the Holy Shroud has generated various and contrasting emotions, theories and beliefs.
+It represents one of the greatest and most unsolved mysteries of humanity.
+The image, preserved in Turin, is impressed on a linen cloth and has an incomparable symbolic value that goes beyond the simple material.
+What is the Holy Shroud?
+Is it an authentic sovrannatural relic, icon of the faith, or is it a false one?
+Is it a scientific enigma or a historical document yet to be examined?

-When the canons were visioning the cloth, they did not believe their eyes.
-It was a large cloth, 4,36 meters long and 1,10 meters large, or maybe more.
-In the background of the sturdy cloth, herringbone (the ratio between warp and weft is 1:3) and about 0,34 millimiters thick, there was a confusing figure of man, as if that indistinct stain would want to disappear at any moment.
+When the Canons saw the cloth, they were incredulous.
+It was a large cloth, 4.36 meters long and 1.10 meters wide.
+On a robust herringbone canvas, (the ratio between warp and weft is 1:3) about 0.34 mm thick, there was the blurred figure of a man, as if that indistinct stain was about to disappear at any moment.

-Immediately, it was hypothesized that the Holy Shroud was a cloth on which Christ was deposed in the sepulcher, and the image was impressed on the cloth miracously.
-Effectively, the linen cloth seemed so ancient and the image of the man projected on it showed the signs of a real crucifixion.
-Nonetheless, at the period someone suggested that it was a false, probably a pictorial reproduction well realized.
+Since its discovery it has been believed that the Holy Shroud was a linen cloth on which Christ was laid in the tomb, and the image was miraculously impressed on it.
+In fact, the linen cloth looks so old and the image of the man seems to show the signs of a real crucifixion.
+However, at that time, somebody suggested that it was an artifact, probably a well-made pictorial reproduction.

-On the Shroud there are the traits of a life-size figure, with beard and long hair.
-The relic shows both the anterior and posterior vision, and it could be comparable to a sepulchral cloth.
-It shows a man lying with his legs slightly bent, his arms crossed at the level of the pelvis and his eyes wide open.
+The Shroud shows the traits of a life-size figure with a beard and long hair.
+The relic reveals both front and back views, and may be comparable to a burial cloth.
+It shows a man lying down with his legs slightly bent, his arms crossed over his pelvis, and his eyes opened.

-Although the image is visible to the naked eye only from a certain distance (one-two meters), it is possible to observe some details, maybe revealing.
-According to the supporters of the authenticity, among the details there are streams of blood on the head, which seem to mimic the wounds due to a crown of throns; some bruises compatible with blows of flail across the chest; the lesions present on the right and left supra-scapular region, probably caused by the transport of a great weight, as was the Cross for Christ; a wound in the side, as described in the Gospels regarding the episode of Saint Longino; the marks and sores on the wrists (whose thumbs are not visible) and the feet, which would have been pierced as was the custom in the 1st century Roman crucifixions.
+Although the image is visible only at a certain distance (one to two meters), it is possible to observe some revealing details.
+According to the supporters of the authenticity, the Shroud contains rivulets of blood on the head, similar to the injuries caused by a crown of thorns; some contusions compatible with hits of a flagellum to the chest; lesions on the right and left suprascapular region, probably caused by carrying a heavy weight, as was the cross for Christ; a lesion on the side, as described in the Gospels about the episode of St. Longinus; the marks and plagues on the wrists (whose thumbs are not visible) and feet, pierced according to the custom of Roman crucifixions in the first century.